What is a Medical Laboratory Technician?

 - attendance at one Pre-Admission Conference per admission cycle;

 - successful completion of MAT 110, equivalent or higher quantitative reasoning course with a grade of "C" or higher;

 - GPA of 2.00 or better in all college coursework (not just one class);

 - documentation of computer literacy as defined by KCTCS.

 All conferences will be held in room S-304 on the Maysville campus.
 Deadline for applications is April 1st.
-Please email coordinator Michelle Thoroughman, firstname.lastname@example.org, if the deadline has passed for more information.
+Please email coordinator Michelle Thoroughman, email@example.com for more information.

 The Medical Laboratory Technician Program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).